zhiyanliu/riverrun-wheeltower/demo/video-stream.md

 >>
 >> Skip this step if you have a real one, you can get certificates, credentials and Greengrass Core configuration in the S3 bucket (the bucket name is provided by output `riverrun-video-stream-demo-greengrass.corefilesbucketname` after the stack deployment), then install Greengrass Core and deploy Riverrun functions by yourself.

-- ``cdk deploy riverrun-video-stream-demo-dev -c ec2-key-name=<key-pair-name>``
+- ``cdk deploy riverrun-video-stream-demo-dev [-c ec2-key-name=<key-pair-name>] [-c ec2-image-id=<ec2-ami-id>]``

+    - Update `ec2-image-id` optional parameter in above command to provide AMI ID to provision EC2 instance using an Ubuntu 18.04lts x64 operation system in your region.
+CDK will lookup an Amazon official AMI contains Ubuntu 18.04lts x64 for your by default.
-    - Update `key-pair-name` parameter in above command to provide SSH key pair to inject the public key to the EC2 instance, if you would like to use `ssh` login it, to debug or check log for example.
+    - Update `key-pair-name` optional parameter in above command to provide SSH key pair name to inject the public key to the EC2 instance, if you would like to use `ssh` login it, to debug or check log for example.

 ## 3. Execute Greengrass Group deployment